cazyw/shakespeare-quotes/README.md

 ```

-The working files that go into the React front-end:
+The working files that go into the React front-end (`.css` files not shown):

 ```
 src/